LineChan/lem_in/README.md

 Now that we have SP_NB shortest path, ants need to be sent on these paths.
 To minimize the number of moves, paths are taken according to these rules :
 - **1st shortest path** (best solution) : an ant is sent at each turn
-- **Other paths** : an ant is sent if only it is less cost-effective to take the current path than the shortest one.
+- **Other paths** : an ant is sent if only it is less cost-effective to take the current path than waiting for the shortest one to be avaible.

 ```C
 if (PATH_LEN(current_path) <= ((ANT_NB - current_ant) * PATH_LEN(BEST_SHORTEST_PATH)))